Skip to the content.

 puppetc-agent -n

-# Specify server
+# Specify server (HTTPS required)

-puppetc-agent -s http://puppet:8140 -a
+puppetc-agent -s https://puppet:8140 -a

 Exporting Facts from PuppetDB